lsst-dm/dmtn-249/index.rst

 This suggests that we should attach those datastore records to the `DatasetRef` objects themselves, both to simplify the signatures of methods that accept or return them together, and to allow the queries used to obtain a `DatasetRef` to provide everything needed to actually retrieve the associated dataset.

 This constitutes a new definition of an "expanded" `DatasetRef`: one that holds not just an expanded data ID, but a bundle of datastore records as well.

+Combined with the conclusion of :ref:`including-signed-urls-for-access-control`, this means we'd be returning signed URLs in the `DatasetRef` objects returned by query methods.
+This is mostly a good thing - it makes those refs usable for reading datasets directly and it completely avoids redundant registry lookups in usual workflows.
+But it does increase the duration we'd want a typical signed URI to be valid for - instead of the time it takes to do a single operation, it'd be more like the time it takes the results of a query in one cell of a notebook to be used in another cell.
+While that's arbitrarily long in general, I don't think it's unreasonable to either tell users that refs will get stale after a while, or just add timestamps to signed URIs so we can spot them and refresh them as necessary when ``get`` is called.

 Butler methods vs. Butler.registry methods
 ------------------------------------------